tc39/code-of-conduct/index.md

 ### Be considerate

 Your work will be used by other people, and you in turn will depend on the work of others.
 Any decision you make will affect users and colleagues, and you should take those consequences into account when making decisions.
-Remember that we're a world-wide community, so you might not be communicating in someone else's primary language.
+Remember that we’re a world-wide community, so you might not be communicating in someone else’s primary language.

 ### Be careful in the words that you choose

 We are a community of professionals, and we conduct ourselves professionally.
 Be kind to others.
 Do not insult or put down other participants.
-Harassment and other exclusionary behavior aren't acceptable.
+Harassment and other exclusionary behavior aren’t acceptable.
 This includes, but is not limited to:

 * Violent threats or language directed against another person.
 * Discriminatory jokes and language.
 * Posting sexually explicit or violent material.
-* Posting (or threatening to post) other people's personally identifying information ("doxing").
+* Posting (or threatening to post) other people’s personally identifying information (“doxing”).
 * Personal insults, especially those using racist or sexist terms.
 * Unwelcome sexual attention.
 * Advocating for, or encouraging, any of the above behavior.